mcmtroffaes/pybtex-docutils/README.rst

 This limitation is lifted in ``sphinxcontrib-bibtex``, which also provides many more citation features.

-To use the directive, you have to write your own driver command (there seems to be no other way currently to extend docutils).
+To use the directive, you have to write your own command script (there seems to be no other way currently to extend docutils).
 For instance:

 .. code-block:: python